letigsainz/tech-writing/3. Machine to Machine Authentication/pythonLibrary.md

 The request types available through m2m-auth are the traditional RESTful HTTP request types.

 > [!NOTE]
 > When using any of the request methods, you must supply your `client_id`, `client_secret`, and `audience` as either arguments or as environment variables.
-These are the values that you obtained when you created an Auth0 Client for your service [topsecretlink]().
+These are the values that you obtained when you [created an Auth0 Client]() for your service.

 #### Requests: